ul. Warszawska 24 31-155 Kraków

 Nationalities - 0

-Cracow University of Technology is a prestigious public technical university located in Kraków, Poland.
+Cracow University of Technology (Politechnika Krakowska) is a prestigious public technical university located in Kraków, Poland.
 Established in 1945 and named after the national hero and engineer Tadeusz Kościuszko, the university has a strong academic tradition in engineering, architecture, technology, and applied sciences.

 The academic background of Cracow University of Technology is closely connected with Kraków’s long history of technical and engineering education.
 Today, the university offers a wide range of study programmes through eight faculties and a Doctoral School, with courses available in both Polish and English.
-With approximately 12,000 students and more than 1,100 academic teachers, CUT is one of the respected technical universities in Poland.
+With approximately 12,000 students and more than 1,100 academic teachers, CUT is one of the most respected technical universities in Poland.